iiab/iiab/roles/remoteit/README.md

 4. If your IIAB software is already installed, make sure your IIAB is online.

-   Now register your IIAB to your remote.it account (while enabling remote.it on your IIAB device) by running:
+   Now register the IIAB device to your remote.it account, by running `sudo iiab-remoteit` (this also enables remote.it on your IIAB).

+   Or, if you prefer the legacy approach, run:

    ```
    cd /opt/iiab/iiab
    sudo ./runrole remoteit
    ```

-   If you also want to reinstall the (latest) remote.it Device Package on your IIAB, you can instead run:
+   The legacy approach can also reinstall the (latest) remote.it Device Package on your IIAB, if you instead run:

    ```
    cd /opt/iiab/iiab